Actyx/Actyx/web/developer.actyx.com/blog/2020-08-26-optimizing-differential-dataflow-applications-strings.md

 be deserialised into two different strings, having the same content.
 Only after that we would avoid the duplication in the pipeline by using the CoW approach.

-Because the strings in the analytics pipelines usually are not mutated, the ideal approach would be to use _string interning_ just like Java does.
+Because the strings in the analytics pipelines usually are not mutated, the ideal approach would be to use [string interning](https://en.wikipedia.org/wiki/String_interning).
 That would leave out only a problem of creating a suitable `Abomonation` instance.
 This path was selected in `ActyxOS` SDK - and is called
 [ArcVal](https://docs.rs/actyxos_sdk/0.4.0/actyxos_sdk/types/struct.ArcVal.html).